9 Common Pottery Wheel Mistakes and How to Fix Them

 What Type of Clay to Look For

-If you’re a beginner Throwing on the Wheel, it’s best to look for strong and smooth Clay with little to no grog or sand.
-A clay with this property may take longer to center and gives you more time to pull up the wall.
-But if your clay too soft, your piece will collapse faster.
+If you’re a beginner throwing on the Wheel, it’s best to look for strong and smooth Clay with little to no grog or sand.
+A clay with this property may take longer to center, giving you more time to pull up the wall.
+But if your clay is too soft, your piece will collapse faster.

-If you’re hand-building, you can use more grog or sand, making the Clay strong enough to hold up your piece.
-For beginners, I suggest the Amaco Buff Stoneware Clay 46 because it’s effortless to use on the Wheel and also works well when hand-building.
+If you’re hand-building, you can use more grog or sand to make the Clay strong enough to hold up your piece.
+For beginners, I suggest the Amaco Buff Stoneware Clay 46 because it’s easy to use on the Wheel and works well for hand-building.

-Don’t use Clay that has too much grog or sand when throwing.
-More grog or sand means the Clay will stay up longer, but also feels like coarse sandpaper and hurts your hands.
+Don’t use clay with too much grog or sand when throwing.
+More grog or sand means the Clay will stay up longer, but it also feels like coarse sandpaper and hurts your hands.

 The number of clays available can be overwhelming when you’re just starting to learn Pottery.
 Check out Choosing Your Pottery Clay – Best Pottery Clay For Beginners.
-It will help you look for Clay that stays firm longer, is user-friendly, and is robust for building walls, making it a lot easier for you to make Pottery.
-I also have a Video below on Choosing your Pottery Clay for you to check out.
+It will help you find Clay that stays firm longer, is user-friendly, and is robust enough for building walls, making it much easier for you to make Pottery.
+I also have a Video below on choosing your Pottery Clay for you to check out.

 Mistake #3: Water Issues On Clay (Too Wet or Too Dry)